 All Glasgow Golf Union competitions are ‘Qualifying Competitions’ and, as such, count for handicapping alterations where applicable.
-Failure to return a card will result in a ‘No Return’ being sent to your Home Club with a corresponding increase in your handicap of 0.1.
+Failure to return a card will result in a ‘No Return’ being sent to your Home Club with a possible change to your HCI.
 If however you return a card which contains one or more holes for which a score has not been recorded then the ‘net double bogey’ correction will be applied before any handicap alterations are made.

 Failing to turn up or miss a tee time -